top of page

 ADVOCATE - SPEAKER- EDUCATOR

-Oliver Linner Roy: Advocate and Community Leader
+Oliver Linner Roy: Advocate, Leader, and Champion for Families

 Mr. Roy accepts invitations to speak to groups both nationally and across the Washington Metropolitan area.
 He tells his story of how he was a product of foster care only to become a foster parent himself by taking in two children with special health care needs.
 He receives multiple calls and invitations each week from parents seeking assistance on how to navigate through health, education, and social service systems.